michaelcyril/famasi_dawa_private_policy/README.md

 ## Famasi Dawa Privacy Policy

-Welcome to Famasi Dawa, your premier platform for ordering and purchasing medicines from pharmacies.
-We prioritize your privacy, especially concerning your health information, and uphold the highest standards of data protection.
+Welcome to Famasi Dawa, your premier platform connecting pharmacies with essential medicines for sale to patients.
+We value the privacy of all parties involved and maintain the highest standards of data protection.

 ### Information Collection